mtripg6666tdr/nextjs-obfuscator/README.md

   log:boolean,
 }
 ```
 In the default, only webpack entry point and `_app` will be obfuscated.
 Obfuscating other scripts may break your app.
+> For compatibility with v1.0.0, `pluginOptions` can receive a function, not only an object.

 ### `obfuscateFiles`
 - `main`, `framework`